Hmasa2005/Microbit_Growth_Monitor/README.md

 | 40–79 | 🍃 Medium green | Moderate condition |
 | 0–39 | 🌲 Dark green | Poor condition |

-The app does **not** switch to red or brown.
+The leaf does **not** turn red or brown.
-Instead, it keeps the same green hue and varies only the **vividness and brightness**, resulting in a natural and realistic color transition.
+Instead, the green hue remains constant while its **vividness and brightness** change, producing a natural, realistic visual effect.
-Internally, this is achieved using Pillow’s `ImageEnhance.Color` and `ImageEnhance.Brightness` functions.
+This is implemented using Pillow’s `ImageEnhance.Color` and `ImageEnhance.Brightness`.

 ---